antonioscardace/antonioscardace/README.md

 <h1 align="center">Hi there 👋, it's great to have you here!<br/> </h1>

 Few info about me:
+* Bachelor's Degree in Computer Science Student at University of Catania.
+110 with honours.
+Candidate to Archimede Prize.
-* Computer Science Student at University of Catania (IT) 📚🎓.
+* Master Computer Science Student at University of Catania (IT) 📚🎓.
 * My main interestes are: Algorithms and Data Structures, Software Engineering, Data Analysis.
 * Passionate about Movies and Politics.